Yuganka/Bernoulli/README.md

     ```

  *  Finally, add these lines at the bottom of the file.
 Relevant imports should be possible at this point if you
-  haave synced the project after the previosu changes -
+  have synced the project after the previous changes -

     ```groovy
     final def variants = project.android.applicationVariants